Krishna Ahooja-Patel: Life

-Krishna Ahooja-Patel was born in 1929 as the eldest of five siblings in the North Indian Amritsar.
+Krishna Ahooja-Patel was born in 1929 as the eldest of five siblings, in the North Indian Amritsar.
 The family believed in Sikhism and Hinduism.
 Her mother stayed home and her father was a progressive businessman.
 In 1942, the family moved to Bombay (now Mumbai) where, as a 13-year-old student, Krishna heard a speech by Mahatma Gandhi whose ideas deeply impressed her.
-She earned a Bachelor of Arts degree in Political Science from the University of Aligarh (U.P.), India, and holds a PhD from the Graduate Institute of International Studies in Geneva.
+She earned a Bachelor of Arts degree in Political Science from the University of Aligarh (U.P.), India, and a PhD from the Graduate Institute of International Studies in Geneva.

 From 1947 to 1962, Ahooja-Patel lived in the UK, where she studied law and worked for the BBC.
 She married an Indian journalist who also worked for the BBC and later divorced her.
-From 1962 to 1987 she worked for the International Labor Organization (ILO), a specialized agency of the United Nations, for which she initially worked as a legal adviser in Ethiopia and later moved to Geneva.
+From 1962 to 1987, she worked for the International Labor Organization (ILO), a specialized agency of the United Nations, for which she initially worked as a legal adviser in Ethiopia and later moved to Geneva.
 In 1974, she represented the ILO at a conference on women and education in Cambridge and was then responsible for the interests of female workers at the ILO.
 From 1977 to 1987 she published the magazine Women's Network.